will-o-the-wisp/MKS21X-Final-Project/README.md

   Some discussion in class about issues.

 1/7/19

 Kenson Li
   completed drawRoom, reorganizing code of the layout

 Brandon C.
   Attempted start to menu, various constructors and gets/sets for entity classes

+1/8/19

+Kenson Li
+  Floors can now be filled with Rooms which contain data that corresponds to that of Floor, which will be able to be sent to the terminal